thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 A browser (the client) can make a GET, POST, PUT or DELETE HTTP request for various URLs (e.g. GET http://localhost:3000/books or DELETE http://localhost:3000/students/42).

+Make sure to understand more about [HTTP](../fundamentals/http) before learning about routing.

 Refer to the script: [Express.js playground: express_basic_example_1](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/express_basic_example_1.js)

 ## Request methods